Get a free, no obligation personal loan quote with rates as low as 9.90%

 There is no real “maximum” tax refund that you can get in Canada.
 Your refund depends on your income, deductions, and how much you’ve paid in taxes.

-If you’re an employee, your employer will collect the tax you owe the government from your paycheque.
+If you’re an employee, your employer will collect the tax you owe the government from every paycheque.
 This makes things easier at tax time since employed individuals will receive a T4 with all the information they need.

 TurboTax